Types of contributions

 When making contributions to superannuation you should keep in mind the types of contributions that can be made and their applicable limits.

-Contribution limits, or caps as they are known, have been a part of super for many years.
+Contribution limits, or ‘caps’ as they are known, have been a part of super for many years.
 Penalties may apply if you exceed these caps.
-The caps relate to you as an individual so you need to keep track of deposits you and your employer have made to super across all of your super funds.
-At BUSSQ we can see what contributions you have made to your BUSSQ account, but we cannot access details on any other contributions you or another employer may make to another fund.
-Ultimately, keeping within the limits is your responsibility.
+The caps relate to you as an individual, so you need to keep track of the contributions you and your employer make to super across all your super funds.
+At BUSSQ, we can see what contributions have been made to your BUSSQ account, but we cannot access the details on any other contributions you or another employer may make to another fund.
+Ultimately, keeping within your contribution limits is your responsibility.

-To help ensure you keep under these caps, here is an overview of some of the key contributions rules:
+To help ensure you keep under the caps, here is an overview of some of the key contributions rules:

 Concessional Contributions Cap

-You are able to carry forward your unused concessional contributions cap amounts for up to five consecutive years if your total superannuation balance is less than $500,000.
-Call us for more information.
+You can carry forward any unused concessional contributions cap amounts for up to five consecutive years providing your total super balances are less than $500,000 (see Carry Forward Unused Concessional Contributions).

 Non Concessional Contributions Cap

 Non concessional contributions are also known as voluntary or after-tax contributions.
 This cap is separate to the above concessional contributions cap.
 The limit under this cap is $100,000 for the 2019/20 financial year.

 Since 1 July 2017, if you have a combined balance of $1.6 million or more across all your super accounts, you are unable to make non-concessional contributions.
 If you do, you will exceed your cap.
 If your balance is close to $1.6 million, you will only be eligible to make non-concessional contributions up to the $1.6 million limit.

 If you happen to go over your non-concessional cap, you can withdraw the excess.
 An associated earnings amount will be calculated by the ATO to approximate the amount of interest earned from the excess non-concessional contributions while they were held in your superannuation fund, and this amount will then be included in your assessable income.